ReactVision/viro/CO_LOCATION.md

 }
 ```

-Device A hosts the space with `startScan()` / `finishScan()` on the AR scene navigator; device B receives the returned `cloudAnchorId` however the app likes — QR, paste, your own backend — and both mount the component with it.
+Device A hosts the space with `startScan()` / `finishScan()` on the AR scene navigator; device B needs the resulting `cloudAnchorId`.
+Getting it there is what **rooms and join codes** below are for: device A turns the anchor into a room and shows a six-character code, device B types it.
+Passing the uuid yourself still works if the app already has a channel for it.

 ---